-Archaeologists have announced the discovery of four 4,300-year-old tombs and a mummy wrapped in gold leaf.
+Archaeologists in Egypt have recently discovered four 4,300-year-old tombs and a mummy wrapped in gold leaf.

-The mummy is made up of the remains of a man named Hekashepes and found preserved inside of a sarcophagus.
-It is one of the oldest and most complete non-royal corpses that has ever been discovered in Egypt.
+The mummy is made up of the remains of a man named Hekashepes and was found preserved within a sarcophagus.
+It is one of the oldest and most complete non-royal corpses ever discovered in Egypt.

 It was discovered in a burial site at Saqqara, which is located 19 miles south of Cairo, down a 15-meter-long (Approx. 50-foot-long) shaft, together with four other tombs.